Ferdodonna/Gasket/README.md

 Using the provided SWI Prolog environment, you simply consult the gasket.pl and then execute the gasket/14 predicate.
 The gasket predicate works as follows:

-´´´prolog

 gasket(

     Radius1, Radius2, Radius3

    , Rotation

    , Output path for svg file

    , Amount of generations to draw at least

    , Amount of circles to draw at least

    , Smallest value a circle radius can have

    , nesting algorithm

    , generationfilter via clpfd domains

    , color of biggest circle

    , background color

    , coloring algorithm

    , colors for coloring algorithm

 )
-´´´

 So given the input